nasa/opera-sds-pcm/tools/CCSLC_DELETION_UTILITY_README.md

 1. Show a summary of objects to be deleted
 2. Display the total size of data to be deleted
 3. Require you to type 'yes' to confirm the deletion

+### Deletion Summary

+After completion, the utility displays a comprehensive summary:
+- **Objects - Successful**: Number of individual files successfully deleted
+- **Objects - Failed**: Number of individual files that failed to delete
+- **Datasets deleted**: Number of complete CCSLC datasets (granule IDs) processed

+This provides both granular (file-level) and high-level (dataset-level) visibility into the deletion operation.

 ### Input Validation